MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/walkthrough-register-app-active-directory.md

 ---
 # Walkthrough: Register a Dynamics 365 Customer Engagement app with Active Directory

-This walkthrough describes how to register a desktop client or mobile application so that it can connect to and authenticate with the [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] server and access the Web services.
+This walkthrough describes how to register a desktop client or mobile application so that it can connect to and authenticate with the Dynamics 365 Customer Engagement (on-premises) server and access the Web services.
 Once registered, an application can access the Web services using HTTP requests through the server’s SOAP or Web API endpoints.

 [!INCLUDE[cc_sdk_onpremises_note](../includes/cc-sdk-onpremises-note.md)]